cryticx/Sola/README.md

 ## About

 A personal playground for trying/testing out various ray-tracing techniques.
-It utilizes the Khronos hardware-accelerated ray-tracing extensions, and currently supports hard-shadows, metallic-roughness PBR, ray-cone texture LOD, alpha-masked transparency, and simple reflections.
+It utilizes the Khronos hardware-accelerated ray-tracing extensions, and currently supports hard-shadows, metallic-roughness PBR, ray-cone texture LOD, alpha-masked transparency, and rough reflections.

 ## Models